frederic-perez/AmE-dictionary/data/idioms.md

 __ride the rail(s)__ To travel on a vehicle mounted on rails (especially a train or streetcar). _I know it takes a lot longer than flying, but I love riding the rail from Portland to Vancouver._
 __ride__ _n_ One’s vehicle, especially an automobile. _You can park your ride in our driveway, if you want._ _Whoa, nice ride!
 Is that a Corvette?_
 __riding high__
+__riffle__ :two: In James Ellroy’s novels, “riffle” is a verb that means to search quickly through something, usually a pile of papers or documents.
+It implies a sense of urgency and impatience, as if the person doing the riffling is searching for something important and doesn’t have time to waste.
-__riffraff__ Undesirable, disreputable, or vulgar people, often used in a condescending manner. _I wouldn’t be seen in a place like that, there’s a lot of riffraff that hang out around there._
+__riffraff__ :two: Undesirable, disreputable, or vulgar people, often used in a condescending manner. _I wouldn’t be seen in a place like that, there’s a lot of riffraff that hang out around there._
 __right away__ Immediately; at once; without delay. _Right away, I could tell that the plan had no chance of success._ _Sarah’s parents took to her new girlfriend right away._
 __right mess__ A _right mess_ is a situation or thing that is in complete chaos or disarray.
 It can be used to describe a situation that is confusing, chaotic, and difficult to manage. _This project has become a right mess!_
 __right on__ :two::hammer: _The description of the bomb was right on._
 __right the wrong__ _Don Quixote believes he’s destined to right the wrongs of the world._
 __right up (one’s) alley__ Ideally suited to one’s interests. _This course seemed right up my alley when I signed up for it, but it ended up being dreadfully boring._
-__rile up__ :two: To cause someone or some group to become particularly excited and animated, especially in an angry or irritated manner.
+__rile up__ :three: To cause someone or some group to become particularly excited and animated, especially in an angry or irritated manner.
 A noun or pronoun can be used between “rile” and “up.” _Seeing that kind of injustice on the news always riles me up to no end._
 __ring a bell__ :three::hammer: _Does that ring a bell with you?_
+__ring false__
+__ring of Venus__ In James Ellroy’s novels, the “ring of Venus” is a term used to describe a secret society or network of powerful people who engage in corrupt or illegal activities.
+It’s usually presented as a shadowy and mysterious organization that operates behind the scenes, pulling the strings of government, business, and society.
 __ring someone’s bell__ __3__ To sexually attract or arouse someone; to bring someone sexual gratification or satisfaction. _That redhead from across the bar has been ringing my bell all night._ _He looks mighty fine, all right.
 I’d like to take him home and ring his bell!_
-__ring true__ To seem or sound true, sincere, or authentic. _Her moans of pleasure somehow don’t ring true._
+__ring true__ :two: To seem or sound true, sincere, or authentic. _Her moans of pleasure somehow don’t ring true._
 __ring up__ _Ringing up sales._
+__ring-a-ding-ding__ The idiom “ring-a-ding-ding” generally means something that’s super exciting or energetic!
+It’s often used to describe things like parties, events, or even certain types of music.
+In a way, it’s kind of like saying “it’s a real hoot” or “it’s a blast!”
 __ringer__ _n_ The obvious choice; the one identical to the one you have; the best match; the best match for one’s needs; the most likely choice. _That’s the best horse racing today.
 It’s a ringer if I ever saw. one._
 __rinse and repeat__ :two: (rinse, repeat; lather, rinse, repeat; wash, rinse, repeat)
 __rip (someone or something) to shreds__
-__rip off__
+__rip off__ :two::hammer:
 __rip-snorting mad__ Extremely angry and agitated; infuriated. _My mom was rip-snorting mad when I came home drunk at 2 AM._ _You’ve got to learn to stay out of the boss’s way when he gets rip-snorting mad like that._
 __ripen up__ To grow ripe; to become mature enough to harvest or pick. _Make sure you plant your tomatoes in a spot that gets plenty of sunshine, or else it will take a whole lot longer for them to ripen up._
 __ripped to the tits__ _adj_ (ripped off one’s ass, ripped to the nuts, ripped to the gills) Very intoxicated by drink, drugs or a combination.
-__ripple effect__
+__ripple effect__ :two::hammer:
 __rise from the ashes__ To recover after a serious failure.
+__rizz<sup>1</sup>__ _n_ Romantic appeal or charm. _A bro who has rizz._
+__rizz<sup>2</sup>__ _v_ (typically used with _up_, as in _rizz up that cutie._) To charm or seduce.
 __road to nowhere__
 __rob the till__ To steal the earnings of a shop or restaurant from out of its cash register. _Just remember, this place has insurance, so if anyone comes in with a gun looking to rob the till, you don’t offer up any resistance, OK?_ _I hear Janet was fired from her last job for robbing the till._
 __rock (one’s) world__